bogadrian/gatsby-final/src/posts/memoize-that-react-thing.md

 But its new identity will trigger a re-render anyway because React Memo sees it as a new prop!

-We all know that functions are objects in JavaScript and them are passed by reference, which means they change identity if them are new born - despite being the same function!
+We all know pretty well (don't we?), that functions are objects in JavaScript and them are passed by reference, which means they change identity if they are new born - despite being the same function!

 My grandma knew that!